How can you tell if you or someone you love might have transthyretin amyloid cardiomyopathy (ATTR-CM)?

 ROLL OVER THE ICONS TO LEARN MORE

-(eg, diarrhoea, constipation, nausea, or feeling full quickly)“It seems like my stomach is more sensitive lately.”
+(eg, diarrhea, constipation, nausea, or feeling full quickly)

 “It’s been years since I had my hip replaced.”